 Because everyone loves a juicy conversation.

-Now Hartford welcomes a small, nimble, personal, participatory forum.
+Hartford boasts a small, nimble, personal, participatory forum.
 “Freshly Squeezed with Colin McEnroe,” hosted at Watkinson School, offers great debates and discussions you can dive into.
-Parents, community leaders, educators—everyone who cares about the challenges we’re facing these days will love the opportunity to think and talk together.
+Parents, community leaders, educators—everyone who cares about the challenges we’re facing these days—will love the opportunity to think and talk together.
 And all of the profits benefit the education programs of three shining Hartford institutions: Billings Forge, Hartford Stage and the Mark Twain House.